-Irradiation treatment is considered a suitable measure option for D. suzukii (Follett et al.2014).
-The treatment schedule of 150 gray minimum absorbed dose is specified in ISPM 28 Annex 7: Irradiation treatment for fruit flies of the family Tephritidae (generic) (FAO 2009).
+Irradiation treatment is considered a suitable measure option for D. suzukii (Follett, Swedman & Price 2014).
+The Australian Government Department of Agriculture and Water Resources recommends a treatment schedule of 150 gray minimum absorbed dose, consistent with ISPM 28 Annex 7: Irradiation treatment for fruit flies of the family Tephritidae (generic) (FAO 2009).
+Although lower doses (78 gray) have been shown to induce sterility of all immature life stages associated with fruit, adults can successfully emerge from irradiated pupae.
+The detection of a sterilised D. suzukii adult post border would result in regulatory actions.
+A dose of 150 gray would make adult emergence from irradiated fruit an unlikely event.

-Alternative measures
+Alternative equivalent measures

-Other treatments, demonstrated to be effective against all life stages of D. suzukii for nectarine fruit, will be considered by the Australian Government Department of Agriculture if proposed by AQSIQ.
+Other treatments, demonstrated to be effective against all life stages of D. suzukii for nectarine fruit, will be considered by the Australian Government Department of Agriculture and Water Resources if proposed by AQSIQ.

 Should China wish to use a systems approach as a measure to manage the risk posed by D. suzukii, AQSIQ would need to submit to Australia a proposal outlining components of the system and how these components will address the risks posed by this pest.
-The Australian Government Department of Agriculture will consider the effectiveness of any system proposed by AQSIQ.
+The Australian Government Department of Agriculture and Water Resources will consider the effectiveness of any system proposed by AQSIQ.

-Management for Carposina sasakii, Grapholita molesta and Grapholita funebrana
+Management for Anarsia lineatella, Carposina sasakii, Grapholita molesta and Grapholita funebrana

-Carposina sasakii (peach fruit borer), Grapholita funebrana (Plum fruit moth) and Grapholita molesta (Oriental fruit moth) were assessed to have an unrestricted risk estimate that exceeds Australia's ALOP.
+Anarsia lineatella (peach twig borer), Carposina sasakii (peach fruit borer), Grapholita funebrana (Plum fruit moth) and Grapholita molesta (Oriental fruit moth) were assessed to have an unrestricted risk estimate that exceeds Australia's ALOP.
 Therefore, measures are required to manage the risks.
 Grapholita molesta (Oriental fruit moth) is a quarantine pest only for Western Australia.

-The Australian Government Department of Agriculture proposes the options of area freedom or low pest prevalence areas or fruit treatment (methyl bromide fumigation or irradiation) or systems approach approved by the Australian Government Department of Agricultureas management measures.
+The Australian Government Department of Agriculture and Water Resources recommends the options of area freedom or low pest prevalence areas or fruit treatment (methyl bromide fumigation or irradiation) or systems approach approved by the Australian Government Department of Agriculture and Water Resources as management measures.
 The objective of each of these measures is to reduce the likelihood of importation of these pests to at least 'very low'.
 The restricted risk would then be reduced to at least 'very low', which would achieve Australia's ALOP.

-The proposed measures are consistent with the existing policies including those for stonefruit from the USA (California, Idaho, Oregon and Washington) (Biosecurity Australia 2010b) and New Zealand (Biosecurity Australia 2006b) and for apples (Biosecurity Australia 2010a) and table grapes (Biosecurity Australia 2011) from China.
+The recommended measures are consistent with the existing policies including those for stonefruit from the USA (California, Idaho, Oregon and Washington) (Biosecurity Australia 2010b) and New Zealand (Biosecurity Australia 2006b) and for apples (Biosecurity Australia 2010a) and table grapes (Biosecurity Australia 2011) from China.

-Area freedom is a measure that might be applied to manage the risk posed by Carposina sasakii, Grapholita molesta and Grapholita funebrana.
+Area freedom is a measure that might be applied to manage the risk posed by Anarsia lineatella, Carposina sasakii, Grapholita molesta and Grapholita funebrana.
 The requirements for establishing pest free areas or pest free places of production are set out in ISPM 4: Requirements for the establishment of pest free areas (FAO 1995) and ISPM 10: Requirements for the establishment of pest free places of production and pest free production sites (FAO 1999).